Freak613/1more/README.md

 Returns TemplateNode, containing given props and compiled HTML template.
 It does not create real DOM node, it's primary use is for diffing and applying updates during rendering phase.
 Fragments are supported (template with multiple root nodes).

-##### Attributes
+##### Properties and Attributes

-It's possible to control element attributes and use event handlers with nodes:
+It's possible to control element properties and attributes, and use event handlers with nodes:

 ```js
 import { html } from "1more";